 Coaching is a great way to make money online and grow your new business quickly.
 You can always add courses or other types of services over time.

-Once I had a steady flow of clients and revenue through one-on-one coaching, I launched a group-coaching program that has allowed me to scale my business and reach hundreds more clients.
+People often ask how to make money coaching online, but I just outlined exactly how I did it.
+And once I had a steady flow of clients and revenue through one-on-one coaching, I launched a group-coaching program that has allowed me to scale my business and reach hundreds more clients.
 But if I had started a group program first, I wouldn’t have had the expertise to create something that got results for my clients.

 - What kind of coaching program are you thinking of offering?